zcoder/u500vz-linux-howto/README.md

 ### Partitions

-1. Remove all /dev/md* with `mdadm -S /dev/mdX'
+1. Remove all /dev/md\* with 'mdadm -S /dev/mdX'
 2. Clear GUID partition table  of /dev/sd[ab] if exists with:
 <pre>
 # parted /dev/sdX